heystellabella/Wordle_GA/Attempt 2/README.md

     - If the Delete Key is clicked, run the function that handles it

 Handle the Enter Key
+- Checks if its a 5 letter word
+- Checks and changes the tile colours with separate function

 Handle the Delete Key
+- Removes the last letter of the array
+- Updates which square user is at

 Get the current word array
 - Tracks which word in the array we are at